AneeshSB/Python-CAD-Automation-tools/README.md

 A Python-based engineering tool that automates the extraction of composite curves from Siemens NX CAD models, reducing manual pre-processing time by 90%

 ## Demo
-*The tool in action: Selecting a feature group and automatically generating composite curves.*

 <div align="center">
   <img src="demo/Python Gif.gif" alt="Demo" width="700">
 </div>

 ## Problem Statement
-In Aerospace,Wind and automotive composite workflows, engineers must prepare CAD geometry for downstream manufacturing (Layup planning, Material Cutting and Kitting, Laser projection, etc.).
+In Aerospace,Wind and automotive composite workflows, engineers must prepare CAD geometry for downstream manufacturing activities like (Layup planning, Material Cutting and Kitting, Laser projection, etc.).

-## The Manual Process
+**The Manual Process**
 1. Engineers manually identify curve boundaries on complex surfaces in 3D Model.
 2. They use point-and-click operations to extract curves one by one and save this individually.
-3.  **Result:** This takes **15–20 minutes per part** and is prone to human selection errors.
+3.  **Result:** This takes **30-40 minutes per part** and is prone to human selection errors.

 ## The Solution
 I developed a Python script utilizing the **NXOpen API** to programmatically export the geometry.
 By inputting a single Feature Group, the algorithm detects, filters, and extracts the necessary composite curves automatically from the selected group.